“We have to return to this foundation and start over again

 Now consider the problems associated with temporal

 restrictions.
 Although a universe that is finite in time does not

 necessarily imply an end-of-time, it most definitely demands a

 beginning.
 Also, any universe that is both finite and evolving has,

 by implication, a beginning.
 The very notion that a universe evolves implies

 a "beginning" moment (and state) from which it evolved.
 Georges Lemaître

 understood this when he fashioned the original version of the Big Bang by

-explicitly including a genesis instant (the one associated with the Primordial
+explicitly including a genesis instant (the one associated with the

-wrote in the journal Nature: “Philosophically
+understanding when he wrote in the journal Nature: “Philosophically

 the notion of a beginning to the present order of nature is repugnant to